 If you’re looking for a fixed rate mortgage, make sure you fully educate yourself, and try to think long-term when making your decision: will your personal and financial situations be the same 2 or 5 years from now?

 Consider how much flexibility the mortgage offers, for example, some fixed rate mortgages let you overpay a certain amount each year (usually up to 10%) without an early repayment charge, but most providers will penalise you for overpaying too much.

 You’re automatically moved to the lender’s SVR, which will likely be a lot higher than your fixed rate (currently around 5%).
 Your monthly repayments will increase accordingly.

-You can, but be sure to check the details of your mortgage: most lenders will levy an early repayment charge (ERC).
-Likewise, if you switch to another lender, you will probably be hit with an ERC – which could be thousands of pounds.
-Some fixed-rate mortgages let you overpay a certain amount per year (usually up to 10%) without charging an ERC.
+You can, but be sure to check the details of your mortgage: most lenders will levy an early repayment charge (ERC) if you switch to another lender during your fixed rate period.
+The ERC can be thousands of pounds on a big mortgage.